Ekrem İmamoğlu: 2025 arrest

-Political views
+Political positions

 İmamoğlu describes himself as a social democrat and that he became a social democrat during his education in Cyprus after being influenced by his friends.
 He is a member of the Kemalist organization Atatürkist Thought Association.
 In an act which was deemed as opposition to corruption, he displayed columns with hundreds of cars at the Yenikapı Square which were rented by the administration he succeeded. İmamoğlu has also condemned the government's ban of a Kurdish-language adaption of Dario Fo's Trumpets and Raspberries over its alleged support of the Kurdistan Workers' Party (PKK).
-At a Mayors summit in Copenhagen, Denmark he joined forces with other Mayors and discussed how to make their cities better prepared for climate change. İmamoğlu was awarded the Kybele German-Turkish Friendship Award in November 2019.
+At a Mayors summit in Copenhagen, Denmark, he joined forces with other Mayors and discussed how to make their cities better prepared for climate change. İmamoğlu was awarded the Kybele German-Turkish Friendship Award in November 2019.
 The award was presented to İmamoğlu by former German President Christian Wulff.
+In relation to the Hagia Sophia museum being reconverted back into a mosque İmamoğlu stated "for me it has been a mosque since 1453".